Alpine Apothecaries: Plant medicine & first aid in the Swiss Alps!

 -

-Immersive, place-based, experiential learning program designed and co-taught by expert educators for a maximum group of 14 students, ages 12–16.
+Designed and co-taught by two expert educators for a group of 12 students, ages 12-15.

 Interdisciplinary instruction in: